 Canadian Blood Services’ researchers have been exploring new ways to fool the immune system.
 Why?
 The hope is to provide blood to patients for whom a match cannot be found

-In brief: An experimental technique to immunocamouflage blood cells could provide hard-to-match patients with safe blood products for transfusions.
+An experimental technique to immunocamouflage blood cells could provide hard-to-match patients with safe blood products for transfusions.

 Blood cells, like all other cells and tissues, have proteins and sugars on their surface that can act as antigens.
 Antigens help the immune system distinguish “self” from “foreign.”
 Encountering antigens not found on the body’s own cells signals the immune system to produce antibodies against the antigen and attack the cells.